 This fact, of course, may vary depending on the canine breed.
-There have been testimonials that make us think a dog can even be smarter than a two-year old child.
+There have been testimonials that make us think a dog can even be smarter than a two-year-old child.

-For example, a dog can show a very patient and tolerant behavior, something missing in a two-year old toddler, who would make a racket if mom didn’t rush to please him immediately.
+For example, a dog can show a very patient and tolerant behavior, something missing in a two-year-old toddler, who would make a racket if mom didn’t rush to please him immediately.

 In fact, as per the results of some studies, the only part of a cat’s tongue that touches the water is the tip, and that tip forms a water column between the tongue itself and the liquid.

 Dogs, on their side, don’t like making things more complicated than they are.
 The popular belief that dogs and cats slurp water the same way is already debunked.

 Like all animals and humans, dogs also count on a circadian rhythm.

 4. Your dog’s whiskers help him walk in the dark